ozone227/java_exercises/scanner_array/README.md

 # Scanner to Array

 Gather User Input via scanner and populate an ArrayList.
-This particular array collects 5 numbers before printingtheir product.
+This particular array collects 5 numbers before printing their product.